Test, exam and assessment results

 Average score in reading

 This score shows how well pupils performed in the key stage 2 reading test.
 This score is known as the reading ‘scaled score’.
-The score is an average for pupils in the school.
+The average scaled score is the mean scaled score of all pupils awarded a scaled score.
+It only includes pupils who took the test and achieved a scaled score.
 The expected standard is a score of 100 or more.
 The higher standard is 110 or more.
 For a more detailed explanation, see Scaled scores at key stage 2 and Primary school accountability.

 Local authority average | 106 |